Tuberculosis

 Contact the Infectious Disease Program at 905-688-8248 ext.
 7330 for registration information before giving service to eligible patients of the program.

-The Ministry of Health will not issue payments for patients who get tuberculosis diagnostic and / or treatment services before registering for the program.
+The Ministry of Health will not issue retroactive payments for persons who receive tuberculosis diagnostic and / or treatment services before registering in the program unless proper approval has been granted by the Ministry of Health.

 Tuberculosis medical surveillance

-Immigration, Refugees, and Citizenship Canada makes everyone planning to live, work or stay in Canada for six or more months do an immigration medical exam.
-If the exam shows the person to be at high risk for getting active tuberculosis, they must complete medical surveillance.
+As a requirement of Immigration, Refugees and Citizenship Canada, all individuals planning to live, work or stay in Canada for a period of six months or more must undergo an Immigration Medical Exam.
+If the Immigration Medical Exam shows the individual to be at high risk for developing active tuberculosis, they are required to complete ongoing medical surveillance.

 Tuberculin skin testing